agileworks-tw/jenkins2-vagrant/README.md

     vagrant up

+Stop the vagrant machine

+    vagrant halt

+Use ssh into the vagrant machine

+    vagrant ssh

+Stop and delete the vagrant machine

+    vagrant destory

-Vagrant prints admin-password after environment is set up and Jenkins2 is accessible at [localhost:18080](http://localhost:18080/)
+Vagrant prints admin-password after environment is set up and Jenkins2 is accessible at [localhost:9088](http://localhost:9088/)